Tky0327/Data-Analyst-Project-Pizza-Sales/README.md

 # Data-Analyst-Project-Pizza-Sales

+### Project Overview

+This data analysis project aims to gain insights into the business performance of a pizza company in 2015.
+By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Sources

 Pizza Sales Data: The primary data set used for this data is the 'pizza_sales.csv' file.
 [Download here]